brianhawking/ios-lessons/TDP_iOS_Onboarding_Updated/Lessons/day2.md

-# Day 2: Login Screen & Input
+# Day 2 – Layout and Input

-## Topics
+## 📚 Topics
+- SwiftUI: VStack, HStack, TextField, SecureField
-- Stack views / layout
+- UIKit: Stack Views, UITextField, Auto Layout
-- UITextField / TextField
-- Form inputs and validation
+- Handling text input and simple forms

+## 🧠 Learning Objectives
+- Create layouts with multiple UI elements
+- Capture user input through text fields
+- Practice auto layout or stacking for positioning
+- Build a basic login-style form

-## Tasks
+## ✅ Tasks
-1. Read Big Nerd Ranch Chapters 3–4 (UIKit and SwiftUI)
+1. Read Chapters:
-2. Complete chapter exercises
-3. Review DemoApp `Day2` implementation
+   - SwiftUI: Chapters 3–4
+   - UIKit: Chapters 3–4

+2. Complete Exercises in the book for layout and input handling

+3. Study DemoApp:
+   - See how fields are arranged and input is managed

+4. Mini Project – **Login Screen**
-4. **Project:** Create a Login screen
+   - Build a login screen with:
-   - Two text fields: username and password
+     - Username field
+     - Password field
-   - Login button that prints result
+     - Login button

-## Banking App Task
-- Create a login screen that accepts a mocked username/password
-- On “Login”, validate inputs (simple match to preset string)
-- Show success/failure with a label update
+   - Optional: Validate input or print a welcome message

+## 💡 Tips
+- Use `TextField` and `SecureField` in SwiftUI with `@State` bindings
+- Use `UITextField` in UIKit and handle `.editingChanged` or `.editingDidEnd`
+- Keep layout readable and intuitive